HeljaeRaeisaenen/ohte-harjoitusty-/documentation/architecture.md

   deactivate L
   P-->>U: you can enter
   ```
   This happpens if the username doesn't exist.
+A new user is automatically created.

   ### Use of the program once logged in